ReactiveX/RxSwift/README.md

     if count(username) == 0 {
         // Convenience for constructing synchronous result.
         // In case there is mixed synchronous and asychronous code inside the same
-        // metod, this will construct async result that is resolved immediatelly. return returnElement((valid: false, message: "Username can't be empty."))
+        // method, this will construct an async result that is resolved immediatelly. return returnElement((valid: false, message: "Username can't be empty."))
     }